theramiyer/blog/_posts/2018/2018-07-04-the-secret-store-of-oxygen.md

 My weekends over the last month have been really great.
 There was this one during which we went to Mystery Rooms and played Abduction (thereby burning a hole in our pockets), the next one during which we went to Sakleshpur and had a blast.
 The last weekend wasn't so eventful apart from riding my bike for a long distance and chilling out.
 And of course, binge-watching movies with my brother.

 One movie I watched during this time was _Bhopal: A Prayer for Rain_.
 The movie, thanks to dilution with the story of Rajpal Yadav's sister's wedding, didn't manage to impress.
-THe next day, in search of some more reality, I turned to a documentary by BBC.
+The next day, in search of some more reality, I turned to a documentary by BBC.
 (Before some jingoist calls me an anti-national because I prefer a BBC documentary over a Hollywood movie...
 Well...
 Point made!)

 During supper on Tuesday, I opened the topic for discussion among my fellows who are unfortunate to have me around all the time; let's call them my brothers and sister.
 After dodging political references---first tactfully, and later, 'Shall we not politicise this?'---I let the discussion run wild, when it took a turn that I did not expect.
 One of my brothers mentioned how a family had saved themselves from the entire tragedy.